scottiepowell/gh-pages-blog.github.io/_posts/2022-06-27-grafana-docker-compose.md

 Verify your container is running with `docker ps`

 Security, one important thing to point out is this configuration doesn't include any inherent security features like SSL, the connections are insecure.
-Right now, i'm using a reverse proxy to secure the containers and the connection to proxmox is on my internal network, but in the future i'll look at doing a updated posted to describ how to secure the connections between Proxmox, Influx and Grafana with SSL for a production environment.
+Right now, i'm using a reverse proxy to secure the containers and the connection to proxmox on my internal network, in the future i'll look at doing a updated posted to describe how to secure the connections between Proxmox, Influx and Grafana with SSL for a production environment.
 Right now, that is out of scope.

 Once Grafana is installed, navigate to `http://<ip address>:3000` and login with the default username/password of `admin/admin`.
 Once logged in navigate to configure > Datasource and install InfluxDB